PaddlePaddle/PaddleClas/docs/en/extension/train_with_DALI_en.md

 # set the GPUs that can be seen
 export CUDA_VISIBLE_DEVICES="0"

-# set the GPU memory used for neural network training, generally 0.8 or 0.7
+# set the GPU memory used for neural network training, generally 0.8 or 0.7, and the remaining GPU memory is reserved for DALI
 export FLAGS_fraction_of_gpu_memory_to_use=0.80

 python tools/static/train.py -c configs/ResNet/ResNet50.yaml -o use_dali=True